 2m 49s • COURSE

-Graphic Design Careers: First Steps with Kristin Ellison
+Graphic Design Careers: First Steps with Cara St. Hilaire

-Get started in graphic design.
+Want to become a graphic designer?
 Discover the most crucial skills, tools, and techniques for graphic designers today, and where to find training to kick-start your career.

 Graphic Design Foundations: Layout and Composition with Sean Adams